LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 Authentication integration has several flows:

-* Issuing visitor token - For this process, the brand’s website needs to connect to the Authentication backend and request a valid token.
+* Issuing visitor token - For this process, the brand’s website needs to connect to the authentication backend and request a valid token.
 * Token validation - The validation of the token against the brand’s authentication service.
 * Token expiration and renewal.